SzymonNowakowski/DMRnet/README.md

 ### Torture testing

 The second purpose is testing that all previously identified very hard cases pass in new versions of the package.
 Many instabilities in v.
-0.2.0 were removed *en bloc* with adding new strategy for handling missing factors and adding regularization.
+0.2.0 were removed *en bloc* by adding new strategy for handling missing factors and adding regularization.
 However, not all bugs were removed that way and the remaining bugs have some additional test files dedicated to testing that the particular bug remains fixed.